Cortrah/GraphQL-Notes/README.md

 * security
 * complexity
 * keeping the hot side hot and the cold side cold
-* strong typing without strong tooling
+* strong typing without strong tooling (as2, soap)

 ### Related Predecessors
 * Odata with breeze and jaydata